madhav-datt/spell-check/autocorrect-lib/AUTOCORR-lib.md

 ### Probability based Correction

 `char* AUTOCORR_correct_word (const char* word)` finds words with edit distance = 1 and returns word with highest probability value as per `word_data.txt` as suggested correction for the misspelled word.

 Edit distance between two words is defined as the number of edits to turn one into the other.
 Can be a deletion (remove one letter), a transposition (swap adjacent letters), an alteration (change one letter to another) or an insertion (add a letter).

+### Word Segmentation based Correction

+If finding correct words within the acceptable edit distance value fails, `char* AUTOCORR_correct_word (const char* word)` tries to break the down by inserting spaces.

+A greedy algorithm is used to select the longest correct word prefix of the the word being corrected.
+The algorithm is recursively run on the suffix till all the missing spaces have been added.

+The last of the misspelled portion (no more spaces can be added to obtain correctly spelled words) is discarded.

 ## Using the library